dsergio-thesis/.github/profile/README.md

 - Eastern Washington University collaborating researchers and students

-- Special thanks to Dr. Chris Cain for advising and supporting this research
+- Special thanks to Dr. Chris Cain and the rest of the EWU CS faculty for advising and supporting this research